Nutrition

 • 1 cup of raw vegetables

-The bottom line is that cruciferous vegetables are excellent to include as part of a balanced and nutritious meal pattern that can help with blood sugar management.
-These vegetables will also help keep you feeling fuller longer and give you steady energy.
-So, next time you are at the grocery store, don't forget to add some broccoli or your cruciferous veggies of choice to your cart!
+The bottom line is that cruciferous vegetables are excellent to include in a balanced, nutritious meal pattern that can help with blood sugar management.
+These vegetables will also help you feel fuller longer and provide steady energy.
+So, next time you are at the grocery store, don’t forget to add some broccoli or your cruciferous veggies of choice to your cart!

 References